CALM-LMU/YeastMateDocs/docs/label.md

 * The eraser tool (red) allows you to erase existing segmentations. ```Hotkey E```

-* The pipette tool (green) will set the ID tool to the ID of the selected cell. ```Hotkey ?```
+* The pipette tool (green) will set the current label to the label of the selected cell. ```Hotkey ?```

-* The ID tool sets the cell ID that your paint brush will draw with (the eraser tool is not affected by this).
-If you correct specific cells, make sure to select their ID first with the pipette tool.
-If you want to draw a new cell in, make sure to choose an ID that is not used yet (e.g. start at a sufficiently high number if you correct existing annotations)
+    * The label sets the cell ID that your paint brush will draw with (the eraser tool is not affected by this; it will erase everything, not just the selected label).
+If you correct specific cells, make sure to select their label first with the pipette tool.
+If you want to draw a new cell in, make sure to choose a label that is not used yet (e.g. start at a sufficiently high number if you correct existing annotations)

 Each cell has to be drawn in separately; cells that are already merged (e.g. two mothers within a zygote) should also be labelled separately.
-Make sure to only label  cells which you want the program to recognize, for example exclude cells, which are too much out of focus.
+Make sure to only label cells which you want YeastMate to recognize, for example exclude cells which are too far out of focus.

 ### Connecting cells